 • AKEEGA should be used with caution in patients with a history of cardiovascular disease.1

-• MAGNITUDE is a phase 3 study evaluating the efficacy and safety of AKEEGA with prednisone as first-line (L1) therapy in metastatic castration-resistant prostate cancer (mCRPC) for patients with certain homologous recombination repair (HRR) mutations, including BRCA1/2.2-5
+• In MAGNITUDE, the phase 3 study evaluating the efficacy and safety of AKEEGA with prednisone as first-line (L1) therapy in metastatic castration-resistant prostate cancer (mCRPC) for patients with certain homologous recombination repair (HRR) mutations, including BRCA1/2, cardiovascular events was reported as a treatment-emergent adverse event (TEAE).2-5

 • At the first interim analysis (IA1):